Captain Harold Constantine Dillon FitzGibbon1

 Sir Philip Humphrey Antrobus, 6th Bt. was born on 22 July 1876.1 He was the son of Robert Crawfurd Antrobus and Emily Blackburne.1 He married Olive Geraldine Emma FitzGibbon, daughter of Louis Theobald Fitzgibbon and Maria Dolores Maxwell, on 29 November 1919.1 He died on 11 July 1968 at age 91, without issue.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He fought in the First World War, where he was wounded twice and mentioned in despatches.1 He gained the rank of Captain in the service of the Irish Guards.1 He was decorated with the award of the Military Cross (M.C.) in 1918.1 He was styled as Lord of the manor of Amesbury.1 He succeeded to the title of 6th Baronet Antrobus, of Antrobus, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He fought in the First World War, where he was wounded twice and mentioned in despatches.1 He gained the rank of Captain in the Irish Guards.1 He was awarded the Military Cross (M.C.) in 1918.1 He was styled as Lord of the manor of Amesbury.1 He succeeded as the 6th Baronet Antrobus, of Antrobus, co.
 Palatine of Chester [U.K., 1815] on 29 June 1939.1

 Citations